 Our Fraser river fishing location is “The Mecca” of the salmon and sturgeon fishing action in Chilliwack, which is just 1 hour east of Vancouver, British Columbia, Canada.
-Cascade Fishing Adventures has been guiding over 26 years for sturgeon and salmon with an international reputation for providing an unforgettable fishing adventure.
+Cascade Fishing Adventures has been in operation since 1990 with its original operator and guide and has earned an international reputation for providing an unforgettable fishing adventure.

 If you have ever wanted to fish the Mighty Fraser River or want to know what it is like to fish with Cascade, then please check out our new video.

 Cascade Guided Fishing Packages – We’ll look after ALL the details!

 No questions are too small and no details are ignored.
 We endeavor to make your choice easy so you can reserve your trip with confidence.

 Steelhead range in size from the common six to ten pounds, up to the world record size of 42 pounds.
 Steelhead ranging between 28 pounds and 36 pounds have been recorded in BC.